 Start early in the relationship.
 You have to deal with this as soon as you learn of it.
 So how?
 You might begin with the assumption that this person is not a bully on purpose.
 Perhaps they forgot the lessons learned in kindergarten.
 Remember those?
 In that case, you’ll need to collect examples of their bullying behavior to help them see what the issue is.
 If it doesn’t work out, these examples will be helpful in letting the person go.
 But for starters, you have a meeting with the person and say “Hey, I don’t know if you’re aware of this but you’re creating some discomfort by the way you communicate with other employees.”
 And then you share your examples.

 If the person is angry and defensive, they may need a day to think about it.
 If they’re still angry and defensive tomorrow, you may be dealing with someone who isn’t going to change.

-If, however, the person is shocked, they will need some time to process what you’ve told them.
-Then you talk about the examples and how they might have handled those situations differently.
+If the person is shocked, they will need some time to process what you’ve told them.
+Then, you can talk about the examples and how they might have handled those situations differently.
 Then you determine how much time you’re going to give the person to adjust their behavior and bring it in line with your expectations for considerate and professional communication.
 And be aware that their next line of defense might be passive aggressive behavior…which is almost worse.
 So be prepared to communicate the boundaries again and take further action if they are not willing to change.

 How Employees Should Deal with Bullies